teivah/distributedsystems/content.md

 * Service granularity to improve service reuse and composability
 * Service autonomy to decrease cascading failures

+If you're deploying all of your microservices at the same time, that's a distributed monolith.
+All the issues of a monolith combined with all the issues of being distributed.

 ## API Management

 ## Microservices Architecture

 ## Middlewares

+//Load balancer?

 ## Containers